 - Deviations in the development of bite.

 - Incorrect position of individual crowns.

-Braces or Aligners are also recommended in situations where an impacted tooth needs to be extracted, and are used in preparation for implant prosthetics.
+Braces or Aligners are also recommended when an impacted tooth needs to be extracted and are used in preparation for implant prosthetics.
 Depending on the configuration, the duration of correction varies from one and a half to three years – excluding the stage of wearing retainers.

 The difference between Braces and Aligners is in the force of pressure created during the use of removable pads.
 Products take into account the individual features of the structure, are made in the form of a set of interchangeable kits, and help to cope with local defects, which include: